weizylab/getting-and-cleaning-data-assignment/CodeBook.md

 # CodeBook

-This is a code book that describes the dataset
+This is a code book that describes the dataset.

 ## Source